Get the latest from TODAY

 - Disconnect the laptop and allow it to cool.

-- Wipe the keyboard using a, clean, lint-free cloth that’s lightly dampened with only water.
+- Wipe the keyboard using a, clean, lint-free microfiber cloth that’s lightly dampened with only water.
 Avoid getting moisture directly into any of the openings.
 Never spray water directly on the keyboard.

 - To remove debris from between the keys, use a can of compressed air.
 Make sure the straw’s attached to control the airflow.
 Do not turn the can of compressed air upside down while spraying.
 This could spray propellant, instead of air, onto the keyboard.